The Bushwhackers (film): Production

 Actor Rawdon Blandford wrote a song especially for the film.
 He later described this and other Australian films he made as "not great efforts" and criticised the quality of Australian directors.

-Co-star Eddie O'Reilly was a sometime boxer.
+Co-star Eddie O'Reilly (real name Edgar Girard) was a sometime boxer.
+He later worked as a helper at the Sydney Cricket Ground.
+In 1926 he was arrested for having sex with a seventeen year old girl despite being married with a child.
+However it was decided not to go to trial.

 Australasian Films bought the film outright from Longford and Lyell for its production cost.

+Release

+The film premiered on 7 May 1925 before a crowd at Prince Edward Theatre including the Governor Sir Dudley le Chair.

 Reception

+The Sun wrote "Tho production was thoroughly artistic, and the photographic work was excellent."